Q&A: Wider Knowledge About Cancer Prevention Would Reduce U.S. Deaths

 Why is it important for scientists to do that?

 One of the most effective drugs that we have right now for any cancer is crizotinib (brand name Xalkori).
 Crizotinib was discovered by people who were doing thyroid cancer research.
-They thought outside the box and said, 'What if we give this drug to people who have lung cancer?'
+They thought outside the box and said, "What if we give this drug to people who have lung cancer?"
 Literally, we have a lung cancer drug that wouldn't have existed without thyroid cancer research.

 Who are you hoping will read this series of articles?